 Am I Hungry?
 Mindful Eating Principles

-While I was not consciously aware of intuitive eating, mindful eating, or HAES when I began this work in 1999, somehow this journey brought Am I Hungry? to a similar place.
+While I was not consciously aware of intuitive eating or mindful eating when I began this work in 1999, somehow this journey brought Am I Hungry? to a similar place.
 Now we describe our programs and mindful eating trainings as non-diet, mindfulness-based, and weight-neutral.

 Whether you call it intuitive eating, mindful eating, or the non-diet approach, Am I Hungry? utilizes a non-restrictive methodology that promotes the fearless enjoyment of all food without restriction, deprivation, or guilt.
 As people heal their relationship with food, they begin to make choices that support the balanced, vibrant life they crave.